DMClVG/Toy/docs/reference_language.md

 Remember, `&&` is more tightly bound than `||`.

-There is also the pipe operator: `|>`, which is syntactic sugar for nesting calls:
+There is also the pipe operator: `|>`, which replaces a series of nested calls:

 ```
 //replace this: